Pinterest Pixel

 Check Value in Excel

-STEP 3: Type in the formula, using the COUNTIF function to determine if the value exists:
+STEP 3: Type the COUNTIF function to determine if the value exists:

-• If not found, it will return FALSE, indicating absence.
+• If not found, it will return FALSE.

 Check Value in Excel

-If you’re dealing with a scenario where you only have a fragment of the data you need to match, Excel has got you covered.
-You can handle partial matches efficiently using the asterisk (*) wildcard in your search criteria.
-Let’s look at this through a practical example using the COUNTIF function.
+If you’re dealing with a scenario where you only have a fragment of the data you need to match, you can use wildcards.

 You have a list of team names, and you’re looking for any name that contains the letters “ch”.
 Here’s the formula you would use: